Marhvin/Marhvin/README.md

 # 💫 About Me:

 Hello!
-I'm Marvin, a current student at Boston University studying CS.
+I'm Marvin, a current junior at Boston University studying CS.
 As an aspiring software developer, I love to learn about new technologies and taking on different challenges.
 Outside of that, I'm also powerlifter and enjoy pushing my physical limits just as much as my mental ones.<br><br>

 # 💻 Tech Stack:
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)